bernhard404/bernhard404/README.md

-# 👋 Hallo!
+👋 Hey there!

+Thanks for stopping by. 🌟
+Feel free to explore my projects. 🚀
 Have a good day! ☀️
-Viel Spaß beim Stöbern auf meinem GitHub. 🚀

 <!--
 **bernhard404/bernhard404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.